Magnum Work Boots: A Comfortable Take on Tough with INSITE’s Contoura® Insoles

 Insoles for athletic and performance shoes need to be lightweight to keep their wearers nimble and responsive.
 This means that historically, athletic footwear developers have had to sacrifice the durability of their insole materials for lighter materials like EVA.
 INSITE is changing the game with a new ultralight PU engineered for insoles for athletic shoes.

-INSITE Levation™ is an advanced formula that can achieve the same durability, shape support, and shock absorption as poured PU, but with up to 30% less weight.
+INSITE Levation™ Ultralight is an advanced formula that can achieve the same durability, shape support, and shock absorption as poured PU, but with up to 30% less weight.

 It also has an energy return comparable to EVA, giving footwear customers the value of a more durable insole without sacrificing cushioning and performance.